Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2. Notice that the selected analysis pane is now highlighted, and the Results Grid displays the corresponding analysis results and details.

 Notice that the Toppling Analysis Legend is displayed next to the Results Grid by default.
-Toppling Analysis Legend is minimized or maximized by clicking on the Legend button.
+The Toppling Analysis Legend is minimized or maximized by clicking on the Legend button.

 12.2 Editing Results Grid